noris-network/cuegen/README.md

 ## Order Workaround
 Until [issue 2555][issue2555] is resolved in CUE, there is a [temporary workaround](examples/workaround/).

-## 0.15.0 Pre Releases
+## 0.15.0 Embed Experiment

-`0.15.0-alpha.1` is the first pre-release in the 0.15.0 series.
-It's based on cue v0.9.0-alpha.5, so [cue module support][modules] has landed!
-Cuegen "components" will be disabled when the new cuegen behaviour is enabled by setting `apiVersion` to "v1alpha3".
-All options in `cuegen.cue` files, except `cuegen.spec.export`, which is the new `objectsPath`, are gone for now.
-So a minimal `cuegen.cue` file, with the default export path of `objects`, could be

-    cuegen: apiVersion: "v1alpha3"

-When no cuegen specific attributes are used, executing `cuegen` in some cue directory should produce the same output as
+Cuegen `0.15.0` is based on cue v0.10.0.
+When `apiVersion` is set to "v1alpha4", cue attribute handling is removed in favour for cue [native embedding][cue-embed].
+Right now sops encrypted files need to be named like `<filename>.sops.<ext>` for formats supported by sops, otherwise like `<filename>.<ext>.sops`.
+They will be temporarily decrypted to files named like `<filename>.<ext>`, and removed again after Yaml output was generated.

     cue export -e objects --out yaml | yq '.[] | split_doc'

-All 0.15.0 pre releases, and also later releases will be backwards compatible, at least until release 1.0.0.
+All releases will be backwards compatible to current `cuegen` behaviour, at least until release 1.0.0.

 ## Changelog